pytest-dev/pytest-bdd/README.rst

 As Gherkin, pytest-bdd supports multiline steps (a.k.a. `Doc Strings <https://cucumber.io/docs/gherkin/reference/#doc-strings>`_).
-But in much cleaner and powerful way:

 .. code-block:: gherkin

     Feature: Multiline steps
         Scenario: Multiline step using sub indentation
             Given I have a step with:
+                """
                 Some
                 Extra
                 Lines
+                """
             Then the text should be parsed with correct indentation

-A step is considered as a multiline one, if the **next** line(s) after it's first line is indented relatively to the first line.
+A step is considered as a multiline one, if the **next** line(s) after it's first line is encapsulated by triple quotes.
 The step name is then simply extended by adding further lines with newlines.
 In the example above, the Given step name will be:

 .. code-block:: python